raasakh/keyhunt/README.md

 ### vanity search.

-To search only one vanity address is with `1Good1` or with `1MyKey` use the next command
+To search only one vanity address is with `1BY8GQb` or with `1MyKey` use the next command

 full command

 ```
-./keyhunt -m vanity -l compress -R -b 256 -v 1Good1 -v 1MyKey
+./keyhunt -m vanity -l compress -t 1 -R -b 67 -v 1BY8GQb -v 1MyKey
 ```

 output: